overtone/emacs-live/packs/stable/foundation-pack/lib/dash/README.md

 `fn` must be a unary function.
 The returned lambda takes a single argument, `x`, the initial value for the fixpoint iteration.
-The iteration halts when either of the following conditions is satisfied:
+The iteration halts when either of the following conditions is satisified:

  1. Iteration converges to the fixpoint, with equality being tested using `equal-test`.
 If `equal-test` is not specified, `equal` is used.
-For functions over the floating point numbers, it may be necessary to provide an appropriate approximate comparison test.
+For functions over the floating point numbers, it may be necessary to provide an appropriate appoximate comparsion test.

  2. `halt-test` returns a non-nil value. `halt-test` defaults to a simple counter that returns t after `-fixfn-max-iterations`,